Aboda7m/Nyaa-Streamer/README.md

 - **SeekForwardButton:** Moves the video forward by a set duration.
 - **SkipOpeningButton:** Skips the current video opening.
 - **UnSkipOpeningButton:** Reverts the skip if the opening was missed.

+### Trending Anime Page  <!-- New Page Section -->

+The `TrendingAnimePage.xaml` displays a list of trending anime titles.
+Users can view images and titles of popular anime, along with an entry field for additional arguments (like sub-groups or file formats).

+**Key Features:**
+- **CollectionView:** Displays a list of trending anime with images and titles.
+- **Watch/Download Button:** Initiates the watch/download process for the selected anime.

+### Search Page  <!-- New Page Section -->

+The `SearchPage.xaml` allows users to search for specific anime titles.
+This page provides a search interface and displays results based on user queries.

+**Key Features:**
+- **Search Bar:** Enables users to input their desired anime title.
+- **Results Display:** Shows the list of anime that match the search criteria.

 ## Setup and Build